ALatif9/Stack_Overflow_Data_2020/README.md

 Looking at the stackoverflow survey data, these are my questions:
 - Is There a Difference in The Number of Men and Women Developers?
 - What are The Top 10 Countries That did The Survey of Stack Overflow in 2020?
-- What are The Most Pogramming Languages Worked in United States?
+- What are The Top 10 Programming Languages Worked in United States, United Kingdom and Germany?

 ### 2. Data Understanding:
 There is many columns in survey dataset.
 But for giving answers of our question what data will be used.
 This part understand as Data understanding.